top of page

 I live in Chicago, so most of those restaurants will likely be local to me.

-A lot of my ingredients come from a CSA, so they are produce from Illinois, Wisconsin, and Michigan.
+A lot of my ingredients come from a CSA, so they are seasonal produce from Illinois, Wisconsin, and Michigan.

 I'm Kathleen Grimm, and this is my food journal.
 It's not for tracking what I eat for dietary reasons, but what I cook for my own reference.